mitchcieminski/studentgovernment/student_government_bylaws.md

 At the end of the second week of an election cycle, students will vote on the positions up for election.
 Members of the Student Government will be elected by excellence voting.
 This means that a student may vote for as many of the candidates as they feel would excel in, and are qualified for, the position.
 Votes will be cast by secret ballot.
 The ballots will be prepared and distributed by the Election Monitor.

 The Honor Code specifies who is eligible to vote for Honor Board positions, but for other Student Government positions, seniors and other students not matriculating at Olin in the following academic year may not vote in spring elections.
-Class Representative positions may only be voted for by students in the particular graduating class which the position represents.
-Students that consider themselves members of multiple graduating classes may choose which Class Representative position they will vote for, providing they only vote for one Class Representative position.
+Community Representative positions may only be voted for by students in the particular community which the position represents.
+Students not part of one of the four largest communities may vote in the election for the Community Representative for the community closest (based on year of entrance) to their own.

 For each position, the winner will be the student with the most excellence votes and who has garnered at least 50% of the votes.
 That is to say the winner must be considered qualified by at least 50% of voters.
 If no candidate meets these conditions, the election for that position will occur in the next scheduled election cycle.
 If a position is not filled during the first spring election cycle, the election for the position will occur again during the second spring election cycle.
 If a position is not filled during the second spring election cycle, the election for the position will occur again during the fall election cycle.
 If a position is not filled during the fall election cycle, a special election for the position will be held.